ezraPai/TrustExtract/README.md

 Uploaded receipt images are stored in `data/uploads/`; extraction results and human review corrections are stored in `data/trustextract.db`.

+### Cross-platform reviewer note

+After activation, use `python -m ...` commands rather than calling an operating-system-specific executable directly.
+For example, do not depend on the Windows-only path `.venv\Scripts\python.exe`; macOS and Linux use `.venv/bin/python`.
+The README commands above deliberately avoid this difference.

 ## What I chose and why